-The Orange Board of County Commissioners moved forward during its Dec.
-13, 2016 meeting with plans to build a new Southern Branch Library in the Town of Carrboro.
-The Board unanimously approved a non-binding Letter of Intent that authorizes the managers of the town and the county to begin negotiating a development agreement for the site at 203 South Greensboro Street.
+During its Dec.
+13, 2016 meeting, the Orange Board of County Commissioners unanimously approved a non-binding Letter of Intent that authorizes the managers of the town and the county to begin negotiating a development agreement for the site at 203 South Greensboro Street.
 The Town of Carrboro Board of Alderman likewise approved the letter of intent during its meeting the same night.

 Orange County has appropriated funds in its 2016-21 Capital Investment Plan.
 The schedule presented by the Town of Carrboro projects a March 2019 ribbon-cutting ceremony.